tfb-sv/MIW-ART/README.md

-# MIW-ART
-# Molecular Interpretation Workflow through Attentive Recursive Tree Model
+# Molecular Interpretation Workflow through Attentive Recursive Tree Model (MIW-ART)

 Here are some example commands below to run the related scripts.
 These can be used in Anaconda prompt.